What Is Menopause and the Menopausal Transition?

 The main feature of perimenopause and menopause is the drop in levels of hormones such as estrogen, and with that, a coinciding drop in estrogen’s many protective effects.
 As your estrogen levels decline, you may experience other complications:

-- Mood Disorders As mentioned earlier, the risk of depression is higher in menopausal women, even those who have never experienced this mood disorder.
+- Mood Disorders The risk of depression is higher in menopausal women, even those who have never experienced this mood disorder.

 - Weight Gain Fat distribution can change during menopause, with more of it developing around your belly.
 This can increase your risk of type 2 diabetes, hypertension, heart disease, and some cancers.

-- Metabolic Syndrome Your chances of developing metabolic syndrome, a group of conditions that includes high blood pressure, belly fat, and high cholesterol and blood sugar, rises as much as 38 percent after menopause.
+- Metabolic Syndrome During the menopause transition, you have a higher risk of developing metabolic syndrome, a group of conditions that includes high blood pressure, belly fat, high cholesterol, and high blood sugar.
+This risk is 27 percent higher for those who naturally undergo menopause earlier (around age 47).

 - Sleep Disorders Menopausal women may have problems with falling asleep and not staying asleep once they do.
-They are also at risk of obstructive sleep apnea.
+They are also at a higher risk of obstructive sleep apnea than premenopausal women.

 - Sexual Dysfunction Some postmenopausal women experience vaginal dryness or pain during sexual intercourse.